Mission was accepted: refresh our family room and playroom with some paint. It was time for this relatively new space to get a refresh.

 Over that went two coats of colour.

 Working top down: We’d chosen to stick with the white ceiling, choosing Farrow and Ball All White for it.
-Had we opted for the wall colour all over, we’d have probably achieved a more cosy feeling.
-However I was keen to emphasise the high ceiling and airiness of the room with the white.
+Had we opted for the wall colour all over, including the ceiling, we’d have achieved a more cosy feeling.
+However, I was keen to emphasise the high ceiling and airiness of the room with the white.
 The two coats went on over a long day, with 4 hours between coats to dry.

 For the walls we’d decided to use Ammonite, a warm white with a hint of grey.
 As it’s a room where the walls are going to be battered by children we opted for the modern emulsion, which has a soft sheen and is washable…child-proof it if you!!!

 So keen to get the colour on, I first started the delicate operation of cutting in.
 My enthusiasm lasted about 1 minute before frustration kicked in and we grabbed masking tape and masked off the ceiling, skirting and sockets.
 That made painting so much easier!

 After doing the first sizable patch of paint I stood back: My heart sank.
 The colour didn’t feel right.
 It was lighter, almost no colour to it.
 I had to pull myself together not to cry.
 It was Saturday evening, so I couldn’t pop out to the Farrow and Ball shop to change my choice to a shade darker.
 I curbed my panic at having made the wrong choice and carried on.

-As I finished the room and looked back on the work I had done, it suddenly dawned on me why they say Farrow and Ball paint it different.
-As the paint dried, the colour changed.
+As I finished the room and looked back on the work I had done, it suddenly dawned on me why they say Farrow and Ball paint is different: As the paint dried, the colour changed.
 It developed a depth.
 It’s hard to explain how a shade of white can do that, but it did!

 With the second coat going on next evening the colour really came out.
-It gave me the same warm and cozy feeling as having the sample panel on the wall had had.
+It gave me the same warm and cozy feeling as having the sample panel on the wall had done.